Jagamantra/studio/README.md

         cp .env .env.local
         ```
     *   Open your `.env.local` file.
-    *   The primary variable to configure is `NEXT_PUBLIC_API_BASE_URL`.
+    *   The primary variable to configure if you decide to connect to a real backend is `NEXT_PUBLIC_API_BASE_URL`.
-        *   Initially, this can be a placeholder or point to a local mock server if you set one up separately.
-The application uses an internal mock API service by default (see "Mock API and Data" section below).
+        *   Initially, this can be left blank or as a placeholder, as the application uses an internal mock API service by default (see "Mock API and Data" section below).
         *   When you're ready to connect to your actual backend, update this URL to point to your API's base endpoint.
         Example:
         ```env